xapi-project/xen-api/doc/content/design/rate_limit.md

 callers, as described in the implementation section.

 ## XAPI integration
-Calls into xapi are intercepted at two points:
+Calls into Xapi are intercepted at two points:
 - RPC calls are intercepted at dispatch, in the `do_dispatch` function within xapi/server_helpers.ml.
-At this point, we already have a session available if the caller is logged in, and we know which xapi call is being made.
+At this point, we already have a session available if the caller is logged in, and we know which Xapi call is being made.
 - Other calls are intercepted by instrumenting the HTTP handlers as they are added to the HTTP server in the `add_handler` function within xapi/xapi_http.ml.
 Here we have less information, so the rate limiting is less